Compulsory modules

 A combination of a theoretical and practical approach is adopted.
 It involves the use of a modern power system analysis package.
 Assessment requires applying the concepts to power system analysis projects.

-Robotics Control and Automation (15 credits)
+People, Organisation and Leadership (15 credits)

 Core Professional Skills for Research and Employability (15 credits)